MicrosoftDocs/sdk-api/sdk-api-src/content/clfsmgmtw32/nf-clfsmgmtw32-registermanageablelogclient.md

 ---
 UID: NF:clfsmgmtw32.RegisterManageableLogClient
 title: RegisterManageableLogClient function (clfsmgmtw32.h)
 description: Registers a client with the log manager.
-A client can specify whether to receive notifications by using callbacks, or have the notifications queued for retrieval by using ReadLogNotification.
+A client can specify whether to receive notifications by using callbacks, or have the notifications queued for retrieval by using ReadLogNotification.helpviewer_keywords: ["RegisterManageableLogClient","RegisterManageableLogClient function [Files]","clfsmgmtw32/RegisterManageableLogClient","fs.registermanageablelogclient"]
 old-location: fs\registermanageablelogclient.htm
 tech.root: Clfs
 ms.assetid: ca7969a1-e391-4e3f-96a8-5fb23c400d7e